WICG/import-maps/README.md

 export class SuperAwesomeStorageArea { ... };
 ```

 (Note: if we just wanted to add a new method to `StorageArea`, there's no need for a wrapper module or a module import map.
-We would just include a polyfill module that imported `StorageArea` and patched its `.prototype` property.)
+We would just include a polyfill module that imported `StorageArea` and patched a new method onto `StorageArea.prototype`.)

 This same principle would apply for removing exports, if for some reason that was desirable.